armand33/wikipedia_graph/README.md

 In order to read the notebook properly (especially the graph visualization in the end), you might want to used this [link](https://nbviewer.jupyter.org/github/armand33/wikipedia_graph/blob/master/ntds_project.ipynb?flush_cache=true) to NBViewer.

+Here is a [link](https://docs.google.com/presentation/d/1TvyzBLKNtd8JSAftHxNQBTEFV3sqJS-Wb9kcnSRySK8/edit#slide=id.p) to the presentation slides.

 ### Content of the folder:
-* ntds_project.ipynd : this is the main notebook containing all the data pipeline and the exploitation of the data
+* graph_exploration.ipynd : this is the main notebook containing all the data pipeline and the exploitation of the data
 * utils.py : this file contains useful homemade Python functions that were used during the scraping and the exploitation of the data.
 * data : folder containing some pickle files